mhay10/Musescrape/README.md

 # Musescrape
 Downloads PDF of sheet music from https://musescore.com for free.

+## Note: I am too lazy to fix this bug but sometimes it fails.
+If it does, just run it again and seems to fix it.

 ### IMPORTANT: You must have Google Chrome installed on machine for program to work

 ### Installing dependencies